 - 20.5 metres for vehicles with old number plates

-- The 'tell me' question where you can just say the answer, for example: "Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked."
+- The 'tell me' question before you start driving, where you can just say the answer, for example:"Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked."

-You can find example vehicle safety questions on the GOV.UK website so that you can make sure you're completely ready to pass this section.
+Check out how to answer the show me, tell me questions so that you can make sure you're completely ready to pass this section.

 - Normal stops